MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 Each DWG layer must adhere to the following rules:

 - A layer must exclusively contain features of a single class and category.
 For example, units of category room and wall can’t be on the same layer.
-- A single class or category of features can be represented by multiple layers.
+- A single class or category of features is represented by multiple layers.
 - Feature must be drawn as a closed geometry of the following entity types: POLYGON, POLYLINE (closed), CIRCLE, or ELLIPSE (closed).
 - Feature text properties must be of entity type TEXT or MTEXT.
 - Feature text properties must not contain additional information.
 For example, one MTEXT can’t contain both the name and category of a Unit.
 - TEXT and MTEXT justification point must fall within the bounds of the closed geometry.
 - Feature properties must be on their own layer.
 For example, all Unit names must be on a separate layer and can’t be on the same layer as the unit category.
-- Unsupported DWG entity types will be ignored.
+- Unsupported DWG entity types are ignored.

 ### Level geometry